fluxusfrequency/blog/integrating-react-with-backbone.md

 We only barely scratched the surface of what React is capable of here.
 If you haven't checked out the [React component API docs](http://facebook.github.io/react/docs/component-api.html), I highly suggest doing so.
 Once I began to fully harness the power it gave me, I found my projects' view layers much cleaner.
 Plus, I get all of the React [performance benefits](http://facebook.github.io/react/docs/advanced-performance.html) for free!

 I hope that this post has helped make it more obvious how to get started with integrating React into a Backbone app.
-To me, it always seemed like a good idea, but I had know idea where to begin.
+To me, it always seemed like a good idea, but I didn’t know where to begin.
 Once I got a sense of the pattern, though, it became pretty easy to do.

 P.S.
 Do you have a different pattern for using React in your Backbone app?
 Want to talk about using React in Ember or Angular?
 Leave us a note in the comments!